 A short message arrived on Yugi's phone.

-"We should probably do something, right."
+"We really should do something about it, right."

-Yugi replied immediately.
+Yugi answered immediately.

 "I think so too."

-That was what Yugi sent back.
+Yugi sent back.

 The plan was simple.

-"Isn't that a bit thin?"
+"Isn't that a little too crude?"

-Even Mokuba had reservations.
+Even Mokuba recoiled.

 "But I couldn't think of anything else."